-One of the things I truly enjoy is sharing my writing with others.
+One of the things I enjoy is sharing my writing.
 If it's my latest books of poems, how nice to have an opportunity to read them aloud.
-If it's a local history book, I not only get the chance to explain how I came to write about the subject, but I also get to hear the audience's reactions and memories of the topic.
-I am available to speak for libraries, clubs, organizations and school groups.
-Often my program includes a PowerPoint presentation.
-If you belong to a group that may be interested in me as a speaker, please let me know by using the "Contact" link at the top of the page.
+If it's a local history book, I not only get the chance to share how I researched and wrote it, but also to hear the group’s memories of my topic.
+My program includes a PowerPoint presentation and plenty of time for questions.
+Compensation for my programs can be either $50 or the purchase of books totaling that amount.
+I do not charge for mileage within Oswego County or the Syracuse area.
+If you’re interested in having me present for your group, click on the "Contact" link at the top of the page to let me know.

 Upcoming Readings and Book Signings

 Monday, September 23, 2019 6:30 pm

 The Hannibal Historical Society, 162 Oswego Street, Hannibal